azzamfarrasruslani/azzamfarrasruslani/README.md

 ## About Me

-I’m a software developer who enjoys building **clean and user-friendly web applications**.
+I'm a software developer who focuses on building **clean, efficient, and user-oriented web applications**.
-My focus is on developing efficient, maintainable systems using **React, Next.js, Laravel, and PHP**.

-- Always learning and exploring new technologies
+Currently exploring how **frontend precision** and **backend logic** can be aligned for seamless digital experiences.

+**What I focus on:**
+- Developing modern full-stack web applications
+- Writing maintainable, scalable, and reusable code
+- Learning continuously to stay aligned with current technology trends

-- Skilled in: React, Next.js, Laravel, PHP, Node.js, Tailwind CSS
+**Main Stack:** React, Next.js, Laravel, PHP, Node.js, Tailwind CSS
-- Interested in full-stack development and modern web architecture
-- Passionate about creating practical and scalable solutions

 ---